zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

-   1. Do two DNS lookups, one record type A and one record type AAAA, for *DEG Name Server Name* on public DNS and create a set of the IP addresses from the A an AAAA records, respectively, from the answer sections of the responses.
-Do not follow any CNAME.
+   1. Do two DNS lookups, one record type A and one record type AAAA, for *DEG Name Server Name* on public DNS and create a set of the IP addresses from the A and AAAA records, respectively, from the answer sections of the responses and that matches the owner name of the query (i.e. CNAME should not be followed).
       (The set will be empty if there are no relevant records in the answer sections or if there is no response, e.g. SERVFAIL.)